 New Mexico - Sectoral Privacy Overview

-New Mexico does not explicitly recognise a right to privacy in the New Mexico Constitution ('the Constitution').
+New Mexico does not explicitly recognize a right to privacy in the New Mexico Constitution ('the Constitution').

-While the Supreme Court decided that the officer's entry into the apartment was reasonable under an exception to the warrant requirement known as the "emergency assistance doctrine" (allowing police to enter a home without a warrant to aid injured occupants or protect them from harm), the Supreme Court adopted a "more stringent standard" than required by federal court precedent for assessing the reasonableness of a warrantless entry by police to render emergency assistance.
-In particular, the Supreme Court determined that the entry and resulting search must not be "primarily motivated by an intent to arrest or to seize evidence."
+While the Supreme Court decided that the officer's entry into the apartment was reasonable under an exception to the warrant requirement known as the 'emergency assistance doctrine' (allowing police to enter a home without a warrant to aid injured occupants or protect them from harm), the Supreme Court adopted a 'more stringent standard' than that required by federal court precedent for assessing the reasonableness of a warrantless entry by police to render emergency assistance.
+In particular, the Supreme Court determined that the entry and resulting search must not be 'primarily motivated by an intent to arrest or to seize evidence.'

-New Mexico's Privacy Protection Act, under §§57-12B-1 et seq. of Article 12B of Chapter 57 of the New Mexico Statutes ('N.M.
-Stat.') ('the PPA'), is focused on the protection of social security numbers.
+New Mexico's Privacy Protection Act ('the PPA') under §§57-12B-1 et seq. of Article 12B of Chapter 57 of the New Mexico Statutes ('N.M.
+Stat.'), is focused on the protection of social security numbers.
 The PPA mandates that no business may require a consumer's social security number as a condition for the consumer to lease or purchase products, goods, or services from the business.
-However, a business may require or request a consumer's social security number if the number will be used in a manner consistent with state or federal law or as part of an application for credit or in connection with annuity or insurance transactions.
+However, a business may require or request a consumer's social security number if the number will be used in a manner consistent with State or federal law or as part of an application for credit, or in connection with annuity or insurance transactions.

 A company acquiring or using social security numbers must adopt internal policies that:

-- limit access to the social security numbers to those employees authorised to have access to that information to perform their duties; and
+- limit access to the social security numbers to those employees authorized to have access to that information to perform their duties; and

-- hold employees responsible if the social security numbers are released to unauthorised persons.
+- hold employees responsible if the social security numbers are released to unauthorized persons.